 Many video monitors have the ability to add multiple cameras.
 This will allow you to see each baby individually instead of having an overview of the whole room.

 Safe Places to Put the Babies

-Rock ‘N Plays, bouncers, or loungers will all fit the bill here.
+A bouncer, swing, or pack n’ play will all fit the bill here.
 There will come a time when you have to use the bathroom or may even want to take a five-minute shower (GASP!)
 Having a safe place to put your twins while still watching them will give you some sense of sanity.
 Also, it’s simply impossible to hold both babies all hours of the day!
 I can personally say these ‘safe places’ will help with your quality of life.